anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger 85% Off Coupon Code + Up to 3 Months Extra

 Use this **[Hostinger coupon code](https://hostinger.in?REFERRALCODE=WEBPRO2025)**, the most popular deal in early 2026, to save **up to 85% off on Hostinger plans** when you pick a longer subscription period.
 This offer often includes **up to 3 months extra** added on top of the discount.
-Grab this discount today by clicking the “Claim Now” button below before the offer expires.
+Click the “Claim Now” button below to auto-apply this 85% discount at checkout.

 #### With this offer:
 - Huge reduction on **Premium** and **Business** hosting plans